Deeply Examine the Convergence of Art, Culture, and Faith

 FROM OUR FACULTY AND STUDENTS

-"This emphasis allowed me to explore my vocational identity as both artist and pastor in a way I’d never thought possible.
+"This area of interest allowed me to explore my vocational identity as both artist and pastor in a way I’d never thought possible.
 To take classes I needed for growth in pastoral ministry right alongside classes fixed firmly at the intersection of theology and culture was invaluable for a person like me who, for most of my life, felt that my artistic gifts had little to do with my pastoral role.
-My experiences at Fuller will stay with me forever, largely because of this emphasis."
+My experiences at Fuller will stay with me forever, largely because of this area of interest."

 MATTHEW AUGHTRY, MDIV 2016